GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 mss_resid <- ss_resid / (length(lmod$model$dep) - 2)
 ```

-It can be shown that for large sample sizes, the mean square error (mss_resid) equals the squared variance of the population.
-In this case, the mean square model error (mss_model) also equals the squared variance but additionally considers the sum of squares over all x values multiplied by the slope of the regression model.
+It can be shown that for large sample sizes, the mean squared error (mss_resid) equals the squared variance of the population.
+In this case, the mean squared model error (mss_model) also equals the squared variance but additionally considers the sum of squares over all x values multiplied by the slope of the regression model.
 In other words,

-* if the slope is zero, then mean square and model error are equal and the ration of both is 1.
+* if the slope is zero, then mean squared and model error are equal and the ration of both is 1.
-* if the slope is not zero, then mean square model error is larger than the mean square error and the ratio is larger than 1.
+* if the slope is not zero, then mean squared model error is larger than the mean squared error and the ratio is larger than 1.

-This provides us the test statistic for the null-hypothesis that the the true slope is not different from 0.
+This provides us the test statistic for the *null-hypothesis* that the the true slope is not different from 0.

 ```r
 f_value <- mss_model / mss_resid